Frequently Asked Questions

 Q. How many parts constitute a “series” and why?

-A. You may enter them as one group of three unrelated items, since they’re not officially a series.
+A. You may enter them as one group of three related items, since they’re not officially a series.
 The judges will consider them as a whole.

 Q. I’m allowed to submit three totally unrelated articles as a single entry.
 Why should I take that approach rather than submitting each one as a separate entry?

-A. By submitting three unrelated items in a single entry, a reporter is able to demonstrate a breadth of work and a facility with disparate science subjects.
-Such entries have won the contest, including both newspaper awards in the 2005 competition.
+A. By submitting three unrelated items in a single entry, a reporter can demonstrate a breadth of work and a facility with disparate science subjects.
+Such entries have won the contest.
 But judges also have cautioned that a writer who enters three unrelated pieces must meet their expectations with each of the pieces.
 If one part of the entry is weaker than the others, it can hurt the entrant’s overall chances.
 If you have any doubts, it is probably best to enter your strongest pieces as individual entries.

-Q. There is no category for wire-service reporters.
-Which category should wire-service reporters submit under?
+Q. Which category should wire-service reporters submit under?

 Q. My name is not given as a byline on articles for my magazine.
 Is this a problem for entry?

-A. The Managing Committee has agreed to revise the long-standing policy against non-bylined entries.
-Entries without a byline will be accepted as long as the entrant includes a written confirmation from a supervising editor regarding the entrant’s authorship of the submitted work.
-Submit the editor’s statement as a PDF (on the publication’s letterhead) in the “Proof of Publication” section of the entry form.
+A. Entries without a byline will be accepted if the entrant provides a written confirmation from a supervising editor regarding the entrant’s authorship of the submitted work.
+Submit the editor’s statement as a PDF (on the publication’s letterhead) in an email to firstname.lastname@example.org.

 Entries with Multiple Contributors